DonMcD/ultimate-plex-stack/README.md

 ## Example of Environment variables in Portainer
 <img width="657" alt="image" src="https://github.com/DonMcD/ultimate-plex-stack/assets/90471623/9a614eb0-8ff7-4eb9-b154-61c08cd595e9">

 File location examples:
 - {UNRAID_SHARE} = /share
 - {BASE_PATH} = /home/username/docker

-To allow hardlinking to work (which you will definitely want!) you will have to use the same root folder in all of your containers.
-In this example we use "/share"
+To allow hardlinking to work (which you will definitely want!) you will have to use the same root folder in all of your container path.
+In this example we use "/share", so in the container it will look like "/share/downloads/tv"

 An example of my folder structure:
 ![image](https://github.com/DonMcD/ultimate-plex-stack/assets/90471623/2003ac26-a929-4ff6-ad67-e35fc51fb51a)

+- Feel free to expand your folders to also include "books" or "music" as you need for your setup

 1. In Radarr you will want to set your category to "movies", this will create the movies folder